 - are working (or have worked) in a helping role supporting people with mental health challenges, either as mental health professionals or wellness-promoting roles (e.g. coaches) – students and retired helpers are welcome too

 If you’re interested in doing an interview, email me at mentalhealthathome (at) gmail (dot) com.
 Let me know how you are a wounded healer, and I’ll send you the interview questions.

 Past wounded healer interviews

-- Meg Kimball of Where Good Advice Happens (worker at residential treatment for abused youth) – interview HERE
+- Meg of Where Good Advice Happens (worker at residential treatment for abused youth) – interview HERE